The State of Georgia Law Enforcement Certification Program

 The Certification program has identified standards that are felt to be essential to the efficient and effective operation of law enforcement agencies.
 Participating agencies are expected to implement all applicable standards.
 The standards incorporate contemporary professional thought and practices in the state, and will insure the goal of increasing the effectiveness and efficiency of Georgia law enforcement agencies.

-In July, 2002, the Winder Police Department was awarded the official title of a Certified Law Enforcement Agency.
+In July 2002, the Winder Police Department was awarded the official title of a Certified Law Enforcement Agency.
 At that time, there were a total of 975 law enforcement agencies in the State of Georgia.
 The Winder Police Department became the 76th agency to be certified, placing them in the top eight percent of agencies in the state.
+Since that time, the department has continuously passed a re-certification assessment that is required every three years in order to maintain its status as a State Certified law enforcement agency.